Short answer

 - If the seller's concession matches or exceeds what you agreed to pay your agent, you owe nothing directly.
 If there's a gap, you pay the difference through escrow.

 What changed for buyers: The compensation structure is now explicit and on the table before the first showing, not invisible.
-For most transactions in Greater Seattle, sellers still commonly offer concessions because doing so keeps their home accessible to the largest pool of buyers.
-But the assumption that seller pays everything no longer holds in every transaction.
+Some sellers still offer concessions because doing so may keep the home accessible to more financed buyers.
+But the assumption that the seller pays everything no longer holds in every transaction.

 What didn't change: You can still work with a buyer's agent in a structure that costs you nothing directly — if the seller offers an adequate concession.
 What changed is that you now need to understand the mechanics rather than assume the outcome.